 - I am just boosting up my own ego.

 - I create opinions about others and then frame them into those perceptions.

-And what’s the impact on me and people around me?
+And what’s the impact?
 Am I getting anything GOOD out of this?
-What’s the impact on Relationships?

 - I am actually feeling very negative all this while.
 Losing my energy and creativity.